architect/arc.codes/public/guides/upgrade.md

 ### Changes

+- `arc.http.middleware` has been deprecated, and is now `arc.static`
+  - These methods are functionally the same
 - `arc.http.helpers.static` has been deprecated, and is now `arc.static`
+  - These methods are functionally the same
+  - Due to some under-the-hood changes, if you use `arc.http.helpers.static` or `arc.static`, you will need to upgrade to `@architect/functions` version `^3.3.4` (or greater)
 - `arc.proxy` has been deprecated, and is now `arc.http.proxy`
+  - These methods are functionally the same
-- `arc.middleware` has been deprecated, and is now `arc.http.middleware`
+- `arc.middleware` has been deprecated, and is now `arc.http.async
+  - These methods are functionally the same

 In all three cases, these are functionally the same.
 The old aliases will remain for a while to come, but we suggest moving any deprecated calls over to their new equivalents by mid-2020.